What You Learned: How to Get Better

 Position the Person You Talk To

-Rule: Move the video window of the person talking to the very top-center of your screen, right under the camera hardware.
+Rule: Move the video window of the person talking to the top-center of your screen, directly under the camera.

 Why: You will look away sometimes.
-By keeping the person's face very close to the camera lens, you keep your eye movement small enough that it doesn't look like a major mistake.
+Keeping the person's face close to the camera lens keeps your eye movement small enough that it doesn't look like a major mistake.
+This technique works alongside all the other non-verbal communication skills that shape how confident you appear on screen.

 The Pro (Mid-Level to Senior)